Working with food outlets

 If your organisation is putting out a tender for a new outlet, make sure that requirements for providing healthy foods and drinks are included in the tender specifications.

-Working with off-site retail outlets
+05 - Working with off-site retailers

 Even if a retail outlet is located off-site (i.e. outside your organisation), and there is no formal contract in place, you can still encourage the outlet to implement the Healthy Choices guidelines.
-You can:

 • discuss the benefits of providing healthy foods and drinks – for the outlet and for customers